ignareyesa/airbnb_ts/README.md

 # Airbnb Dataset

-This **repository is the second in a series of three** in which various Airbnb datasets are studied using different analysis methods.
+This **repository is the third in a series of three** in which various Airbnb datasets are studied using different analysis methods.

 - [Part 1: Exploratory Data Analysis](https://github.com/ignareyesa/airbnb_eda)
 - [Part 2: Natural Language Processing on reviews](https://github.com/ignareyesa/airbnb_nlp)